dnarayanan/powderday/docs/parameters_description.rst

    containing images convolved with each filter transmission function.
 Note that this can be quite computationally intensive and scales with the number of wavelengths.
-Following the example in ``parameters_master``, additional filters matching the names in the ``filterdir``can be added to this list.
+Following the example in ``parameters_master``, additional filters can be added to this list.
 In bash, ``cd`` into your ``filterdir`` and use the following command to format the filenames for easy copying and pasting into this list.

     .. code-block:: bash